Break Ups are for Lovers

 “Heartbreak is what happens when love is lost” Brené Brown says on a podcast in the aftermath of it.
-This soothes me because it confirms something I wasn’t 100% sure of - I did love the person who just broke my heart.
+This soothes me because it confirms something I wasn’t 100% sure of - I cared very deeply the person who just broke my heart.

 But I did!
 It took five years, but I was able to open my heart to love and to be loved.
 After all, isn't that what we are here to do?

 My favorite thing about heartbreak is that it’s an incredibly universal experience.
-It’s possibly one of the worst things, likely the only thing worse is the sudden or unexpected death of a friend or family member.
+It’s possibly one of the worst things in life yet so many of us have experienced it.